 CyrusOne has appointed three new senior hires in its growing Europe-based team, including a new area vice president, engineering solutions director, and business development manager.

 ''Having access to the best people is an absolutely fundamental part of our expansion strategy in Europe, so we're thrilled to welcome a trio of the industry's finest to our growing team,” comments CyrusOne's Europe president Tesh Durvasula.

 ''We're already operating at lightning speed in Europe, with projects underway in key markets including Amsterdam, Frankfurt and London.
 And we have no intention of stopping there.
 The experience, passion and knowledge brought in by these new hires will be invaluable as we continue to accelerate.''

-Tom Kingham is now CyrusOne’s engineering solutions director, Europe.
+Tom Kingham is now CyrusOne's engineering solutions director, Europe.
 He joins from Digital Realty, having led their Sales Engineering team for five years.
-He joins the sales team as Engineering Solutions Director, providing technical expertise to customers across data centre design, fitting out data centre space and assisting with network design and cloud access.
+He joins the sales team as Engineering Solutions Director, providing technical expertise to customers across data center design, fitting out data center space and assisting with network design and cloud access.

-“As large energy users in the UK, the data centre industry is in a strong position to effect change in terms of how green energy is priced and made available,” says Durvasula.
+“As large energy users in the UK, the data center industry is in a strong position to effect change in terms of how green energy is priced and made available,” says Durvasula.

 “Traditionally, green energy tariffs have been priced at a premium, but as more users demand their energy from renewable sources, the rates we can negotiate are decreasing rapidly.
-We continue to explore ways to maximise the efficiency and resource usage in our data centres so that we can pass those benefits along to our customers.”
+We continue to explore ways to maximise the efficiency and resource usage in our data centers so that we can pass those benefits along to our customers.